-22 When we weigh our observations by the natural logarithm of real GDP, the coefficient on financial remoteness falls slightly (to .93) but retains its statistical significance (with a t-ratio of over 11).
+19 When we weigh our observations by the natural logarithm of real GDP, the coefficient on financial remoteness falls slightly (to .93) but retains its statistical significance (with a t-ratio of over 11).
 When we remove the bottom half of the sample measured in terms of total real GDP, the coefficient on financial remoteness falls from 1.00 (standard error of .38) for the full sample, to .46 (.30) on the largest half of the sample.

-23 While exclusion of the Sub-Saharan African observations resulted in financial remoteness becoming insignificant, our results are robust to the inclusion of a Sub-Saharan African dummy.
+While exclusion of the Sub-Saharan African observations resulted in financial remoteness becoming insignificant, our results are robust to the inclusion of a Sub-Saharan African dummy.
 This implies that variation across Sub-Saharan African nations, rather than the treatment of the region as a group, is important to our regressions.
-However, the lack of robustness to the exclusion of this group may simply be attributable to the fact that this region represents the largest number of individual observations in our sample, so that dropping the region substantially our sample size and increases our standard error estimates.
+However, the lack of robustness to the exclusion of this group may simply be attributable to the fact that this region represents the largest number of individual observations in our sample.

-24 We have added a number of additional conditioning variables one at a time to our default specification as additional robustness tests.
-These include: country size, which has been shown to reduce volatility [Head (1995), Crucini (1997)], the standard deviation of government spending, the share of commodity and manufacturing exports, and the intensity of military conflicts.
+21 We have added a number of additional conditioning variables one at a time to our default specification as additional robustness tests.
+These include: country size, which has been shown to reduce volatility (Crucini, 1997), the standard deviation of government spending, the share of commodity and manufacturing exports, and the intensity of military conflicts.
 Their inclusion does not affect our qualitative results, in the sense that financial remoteness continues to enter positively and significantly with these extra variables included.
-The size of remittances on external earnings also enters our default equation insignificantly; we thank Philip Lane for this suggestion.
+The size of remittances on external earnings also enters our default equation insignificantly.

-25 We have added a number of other controls in an appendix to the paper.
+22 We have added a number of other controls in an appendix to the long version of this paper.
 These include: trade remoteness; dummy variables for a number of prominent languages; inflation; export concentration (in manufacturing); fixed exchange rate regimes; dummy variables for major religions; the currency composition of long-term debt; the proportions of debt that are multilateral, concessional, and short-term; and the number of regional trade agreements that a country belongs to.
 Their inclusion does not alter our key conclusions; the effect of financial remoteness remains consistently positive on volatility, and it is usually statistically significant.

-26 We choose eight and ten respectively since there seem to be obvious breaks in the series, but the exact number of "large" creditors/debtors chosen makes little difference.
+23 We choose eight and ten respectively since there seem to be obvious breaks in the series.

-27 The latter represent mostly transactions in currency and deposits, loans and trade credits.
+24 The latter represent mostly transactions in currency and deposits, loans and trade credits.

-28 We average the CPIS data over the 2001-04 surveys inclusively.
+25 We average the CPIS data over the 2001-04 surveys inclusively.